andrewheberle/go-haproxy-auth-request/README.md

 * `txn.<PREFIX>.response_location` : Set to value of the `Location` header in the response to the authentication request.
 This is used to redirect the user to Authelia for authentication.

+The following variables are made available in the request scope only to minimise memory usage:

 * `req.<PREFIX>.response_header.*` : Set to value the relevant authentication
   request header, such as `Remote-User` or `Remote-Email` in order to identify the authenticated user.